Code-Institute-Submissions/hanselsbakery/README.md

 	 - This [resource](https://imagekit.io/) was used to store all images and video for faster loading.

 - **Timepicker.js**

+	- I have used this [library](https://timepicker.co/) to implement the time picker for this project.

+- **Datepicker.js**

-	- I have used this library to implement the time p
+	- I have used this [library](https://jqueryui.com/datepicker/) to implement the time picker for this project.

 # Implementation